neutron-org/neutron-docs/docs/neutron/treasury/messages.md

 ## Pause

-Pause contract for `duration` period of heights
+Pause contract for `duration` amount of blocks.

 ## Unpause